wlaub/eow/README.md

 With instant enabled (the default), the block will grant liftboost on contact during the first 5 frames of activation.
 With instant disabled, it will grant liftboost for 30 frames.

+With always on enabled (disabled by default), the usual timers are bypassed and the block is always in the active state.

 ### Yet another collectable

 [TODO]